VlaDexa/cedi/README.md

 ## The gimmick

-Currently, the idia is to write just a simple text editor that can switch files with anumation of a cube rotating.
+Currently, the idia is to write just a simple text editor that can switch files with animation of a cube rotating.
 It will not have only 6 files possible to open though!
 Actually it will progress more like an *infinite* labyrinth.